RADAR-base/radar-output-restructure/README.md

 java -Dorg.radarcns.compress=gzip -jar restructurehdfs-0.3.1-all.jar <webhdfs_url> <hdfs_topic_path> <output_folder>
 ```

-Finally, files records are deduplicated after writing.
-To disable this behaviour, specify the option `-Dorg.radarcns.deduplicate=false`.
+Finally, by default, files records are not deduplicated after writing.
+To enable this behaviour, specify the option `-Dorg.radarcns.deduplicate=true`.
+This set to false by default because of an issue with Biovotion data.
+Please see - [issue #16](https://github.com/RADAR-base/Restructure-HDFS-topic/issues/16) before enabling it.